Matchable numbers

-Since the set of $M$-numbers having fewer than any fixed number of prime factors has asymptotic density zero, as do those with a repeated large non-tight prime factor, we obtain the following corollary. \begin{corollary} Every M-number is matchable except possibly for a set of asymptotic density zero. \end{corollary} With Corollary \ref{cor:ud} we have the following. \begin{corollary} The set of matchable numbers has asymptotic density $\alpha$. \end{corollary}
+Since the set of M-numbers having fewer than any fixed number of non-tight prime factors has asymptotic density zero, as do those with a repeated large non-tight prime factor, we obtain the following corollary. \begin{corollary} Every {\rm M}-number is matchable except possibly for a set of asymptotic density zero. \end{corollary} With Corollary \ref{cor:ud} we have the following. \begin{corollary} The set of matchable numbers has asymptotic density $\alpha$. \end{corollary}